terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/04_Package_Specification.md

 | Second beta | `"version": "1.0.1"`, `"beta": true` | `1.0.1` (Beta) |
 | Stable release | `"version": "1.0.2"`, `"beta": false` | `1.0.2` |

-**Beta Management Rules:**
+**Beta Management Notes:**

+- Version suffixes such as `-beta`, `-rc`, or `-alpha` are **not rejected**, but they break numeric comparison.
+Use the `"beta": true` field instead so beta builds are still recognised as new versions by beta users.
-- Multiple beta versions are distinguished by incrementing the patch number (or any higher segment)
+- Multiple beta versions are distinguished by increasing the numeric part (recommended: increment the patch segment).
-- When promoting a beta to stable, simply set `"beta": false`; the version number can remain the same
+- When promoting a beta to stable, set `"beta": false`.
+The version number can remain unchanged; if you do increase it, beta users are also offered the update.
-- The platform will not allow a stable release with a **lower** version number than any previously submitted beta version of the same app
+- A stable release whose version number is lower than a previously submitted beta build will not be offered to users still on that beta build as an update.

 > For detailed beta application workflows, see **Appendix M - Beta App Management**.

 #### 4.2.4 Release Asset Naming Specification

 When uploading application packages to GitHub/Gitee Releases, name the package files as follows.
 The **recommended** names are listed below.
 What the platform actually relies on is the **file extension**: a `.deb` file is treated as a single Deb package, and a `.tar.gz` archive as a dual-package Deb archive or a Docker package (matching the application type you declared when creating the application).
 (See [Chapter 15 · Step 3](15_Publishing_Process.md#step-3-create-a-release-and-upload-package-assets) for the full upload workflow.)

+**The platform does not validate the package file name.** It no longer checks `<app_id>` or `<platform>` against the file name.
+Package identity is verified *after* the package is downloaded and parsed: the platform compares the `id`, `platform`, and package type inside `config.ini` with the application information you entered when creating the application.
+The recommended names below are therefore optional — they mainly make it easier for you to pick the correct asset from the list.

 **Version numbers:** the version is read from the `version` field inside `config.ini`.
 It does not need to be part of the file name, and the file name is **no longer** matched against a manually entered version number.